oyeludeelijah/Weather-app/README.md

 Big thanks to the [Open-Meteo](https://open-meteo.com/) team for giving us free weather APIs without the usual "sign up for our enterprise plan" nonsense.
 You're the real MVPs.

+Massive props to [Cursor](https://cursor.com/) for being the AI coding assistant that made this possible.
+We vibed, we coded, we shipped.
+This is what pair programming looks like in 2025. 🤝🤖

-And finally, thanks to coffee ☕ for making this all possible.
+And finally, thanks to coffee ☕ for keeping me conscious during those "just one more feature" sessions.